kutaykrademr/286---2---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ```

-Following the instructions in the README of https://github.com/CasperDash/casperdash-client/releases/tag/1.1.1 and https://github.com/CasperDash/casperdash-api, the reviewer was able to successfully install the library.
-The reviewer was also able to successfully build the source code for this milestone by using the build script furnished in the root and readme of the repository.
+Following the instructions in the README of https://github.com/CasperDash/casperdash-client/releases/tag/1.1.1 and https://github.com/CasperDash/casperdash-api, The reviewer successfully compiled the api project.
+But the client project could not be compiled, an error was received.
+After the changes in the "webConfig.js" and "extensionConfig.js" files, both projects were made to work without any problems.

-Pages (Dashboard , History , Stacking , NFT and Token) on the website are working properly.
+Pages on the website are working properly :

 ## Overall Impression of usage testing
-The reviewer was unable to build and run the project following the instructions provided due to a target error in the lib file.
-But apart from this error the documentation also provides adequate installation/execution instructions for different scenarios.
+The reviewer was unable to build and run the project following the instructions provided due to a target error in the webConfig.js and extensionConfig.js But besides this error the documentation also provides adequate installation/execution instructions for different scenarios.
 The reviewer thinks that the project functionality will meet the acceptance criteria once the bugs are fixed.

 Requirement | Finding
 ------------ | -------------